MicrosoftDocs/Viva/Viva/learning/workday-integration-faqs.md

         - Manually update the 3P content that is part of learning paths, collections, and other experiences when the connectors for 3P content are updated or removed.
     - **End user experience:**
         - Mixed consumption experience for contents coming from LMS and 3P content providers.
-        - The “Assigned to you” tab won't show any assignments for 3P contents as they can be only recommended.
+        - The “Assigned to you” tab doesn't show any assignments for 3P contents as they can be only recommended.
         - The “Completed” tab won't show the history of completion status for 3P contents.

 > [!NOTE]